-Would you want to build your own CRM or accounting application?
-I
+Be honest with yourself, would you want to build your own CRM or accounting application?

 So tell me this: Why are you building or maintaining your own data warehouse?